viandwi24/nuxt3-awesome-starter/README.md

 # Nuxt 3 Awesome Starter
 a Nuxt 3 starter template or boilerplate with a lot of useful features. and integrated with TailwindCSS 3.

+_This template was built to make it easier to create web projects using Nuxt 3.
+It was originally designed for coursework and portfolio templates. (hence there will be lots of ui components for easy reuse)_

 > **WARNING** \
-> Nuxt 3 now in RC version (Release Candidate) [But i'm still using from nuxt3 latest version]
+> Nuxt 3 now in RC version (Release Candidate) [But this template using Nuxt 3.x edge* (latest version)]
-> Nuxt 3 is still in beta and is not recommended for production use.
+> Not recommended for production use.
-> Breaking changes tracker can be found [here](https://github.com/nuxt/framework/discussions/2883)
+> * Breaking changes tracker can be found [here](https://github.com/nuxt/framework/discussions/2883)
+> * Roadmap can be found [here](https://v3.nuxtjs.org/community/roadmap)

 ## Features
 - [x] 💨 [Tailwind CSS v3](https://tailwindcss.com/) with [Windicss](https://windicss.org/)